jsalinasf/cheat_sheets/dockerCommands.md

 	docker run -d --name=vote -p 5000:80 --link redis:redis voting-app
 (What it odes is creates an entry in the hosts file of the voting-app container that points to the internal ip address of the redis container)

+## DOCKER COMPOSE
+Here is an example of a docker compose file, remeber the file must be in YAML format

+	version: '3'
+	services:
+	  db:
+		image: postgres
+		environment:
+		  - POSTGRES_PASSWORD=mysecretpassword
+	  wordpress:
+		image: wordpress
+		ports:
+		  - "8085:80"
+		links:
+		  - db